cisco-ie/Pipedown/README.md

 `pip install grpcio`

+Step 4: Run the `setup.py` script.

+`python setup.py install`

-Step 4: Configuring the router.
+Step 5: Configuring the router.

 Ensure these things are configured on the router:

 - Turn on gRPC.
 - Route-policy that will drop everything, (how the app flushes the internet connection).

-Step 5: Create a monitor.config file in the router-connectedness directory and fill in the values in the key:value pair.
+Step 6: Create a monitor.config file in the router-connectedness directory and fill in the values in the key:value pair.

 ```
 [Name-for-connection]